- About WDR

 A grant from the Shaw Family Fund in late 2010 was used to purchase a van.
 This vehicle is used locally and to transport dogs from kill shelters to rescue groups... to get them to safety!
 The van has traveled between Los Angeles and the Canadian border.... thanks to the tireless efforts of many wonderful volunteers and shelter folks.
 I initially resisted "decorating" the van with a wrap.
 It did not take long to realize, however, that a wrap would become a 'mobile billboard,' sharing the rescue message to thousands of people on every long trip.
 Thanks to SIGNS NOW in Santa Rosa and the Hengehold Truck company, the vehicle wrap was paid in full!

 Ever wonder about how today's youth could be incredible leaders of the future?
 We do...
-And in 20131 WDR is embarking on a youth training program!
-Free training classes will be offered to teenagers, taught by our teen volunteers.
+And in Fall, 2013 WDR is launching its youth training program!
+Free training classes will be offered to inner city youth.
 We intend to film this process in order to make a training video.
 These youth ambassadors will be traveling to schools with the video and support materials, to bring the "rescue message" to their contemporaries.
-Classes will be held at our home office and at the 16th Street PETCO store!
+Stay tuned for more information VERY soon!

-And we still hold weekly adoption events!
-We'll never stop rescuing dogs.... this is a phenomenally rewarding 'job'...
+As we have for many years, we still hold weekly adoption events!
 Until the day when there are no more, please Rescue...

 With Gratitude to all, for your support and kindness.